-A natural question to ask about Stanley's chromatic symmetric function, $\psi(G)$, is if it can distinguish between non-isomorphic graphs.
-In the same paper (\cite{s:sfgcpg}) where he introduced the notion of the chromatic symmetric function, Stanley gave a pair of non-isomorphic graphs with the same chromatic symmetric function.
-The two graphs he gave can be seen in Figure~\ref{dist_graphs}.
-Even though $\psi(G)$ cannot distinguish between non-isomorphic graphs, it is still an open problem to determine if it can distinguish between non-isomorphic trees.
-Some partial results in this direction can be found in~\cite{mmw:odtcs}.
-One might wonder if $\Psi_{\zeta_{s,q}}$ can distinguish between non-isomorphic graphs or maybe just between trees.
-While we do not have an answer to either of these questions, it is clear that it can distinguish any graph that $\psi(G)$ can.
-Moreover, it can distinguish between the graphs in Figure~\ref{dist_graphs}.
-To see why, let $B$ the graph on the left of Figure~\ref{dist_graphs} and $K$ be the graph on the right of this figure.
-The coefficient of $m_{(3,2)}$ in $\Psi_{\zeta_{s,q}}(B)$ is $2q^3+8q^2$, whereas the coefficient of $m_{(3,2)}$ in $\Psi_{\zeta_{s,q}}(K)$ is $3q^3+6q^2+q$.
+A natural question to ask about Stanley's chromatic symmetric function, $\psi(G)$, is if it can distinguish between nonisomorphic graphs.
+In \cite{s:sfgcpg} Stanley provided an example of two nonisomorphic graphs with the same chromatic symmetric function.
+Even though $\psi(G)$ cannot distinguish between nonisomorphic graphs, it is still an open problem to determine if it can distinguish between nonisomorphic trees.
+Some results in this direction can be found in~\cite{mmw:odtcs}.